Cats

 As we discussed earlier, Bengal cats tend to love toys that bring out the natural hunter in them.

-And wand toys like Da Bird does exactly that.
+And wand toys like Da Bird do exactly that.

 3. Lasers